Research

 We enable researchers to grow and develop their own approaches to data-led research using computational methodology.

 The Centre for Data, Culture and Society helps researchers navigate the world of digital research methods, providing space for experimentation, innovation and skills development.
-They offer guidance, training, technical services, prototyping and tailored support to research groups and projects, and work to showcase the potential of data-rich and applied digital research.
-The Centre’s extensive training programme covers a wide variety of applied digital research methods including:
+They offer guidance, training, technical services and tailored support to research groups and projects, and work to showcase the potential of data-rich and applied digital research.

 We support research centres, clusters and networks that are focused on challenge-led, interdisciplinary, data-driven innovation across our themes.